UrosDoe7/lab-environment-for-dynatrace-training/README.md

 At the end of the workshop, delete the labs resource groups a script is automaticaly generate locally on your Azure Cli bash /home/azureuser/lab-environment-for-dynatrace-training

-**INSTALL the Kubernetes environment** :
+**INSTALL the Kubernetes environment**  : Go to your Linux VM with the option "Kubernetes : script to deploy Azure Vote App on AKS "= Enabled (see above)
-Deploy a VM Ubuntu with the option "Kubernetes : script to deploy Azure Vote App on AKS "= Enabled To deploy the Azure Vote App on your Azure subscription use this script with these 3 parameters :
+To deploy the Azure Vote App on your Azure subscription use this script with these 3 parameters :

     /home/dynatracelab_kubernetesaks/deploy-aks-cluster-with-azure-voting-app.sh $APPID $PASSWORD $TENANT

-Prerequisiste you need a Service Principal to have $APPID $PASSWORD and $TENANT of yoyr Azure Subscription.
+Prerequisiste you need a Service Principal to have $APPID $PASSWORD and $TENANT for your Azure Subscription.
-You can use the same Service Principal for all the Azure Vote App deployment.
+You can use the same Service Principal for all the Azure Vote App deployments.
-Go to your Azure Cli Bash and use this az command (more details here):
+Go to your Azure Cli Bash and use this az command (more details here) to create your Service Principal:

     az ad sp create-for-rbac --name MyServicePrincipalNameforLabKube

-more détail about Azure Service Principal : https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli more information on Auze Vote App : https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app
+more détail about Azure Service Principal : https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli
+more information on Auze Vote App : https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app

 At the end of the workshop, delete the labs resource groups (VM, ACR et AKS) a script is automaticaly generate locally on the VM on /home/dynatracelab_kubernetesaks/